montanarisimone/flood-damage/README.md

 <br />

 *I'm not an expert, I'm a student and newbie in ML world.
-If you have comments or suggestions, feel free to ping me*
+If you have any comments or suggestions, feel free to ping me*

-*Contact me to read the finished work*
+*Contact me to read the whole work*